thedges/PS2MapComponents/README.md

 # PS2MapComponents
+THIS SOFTWARE IS COVERED BY [THIS DISCLAIMER](https://raw.githubusercontent.com/thedges/Disclaimer/master/disclaimer.txt).

-New LWC version of map components to be used in demos
+This repo provides new LWC based map components to be used in demos

 # Installation
 Install this repo to your target demo org.